The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/7-connecting-to-postgres.md

 ```
 {% endhint %}

-However, we can also add use `RETURNING *` to the end of the query to get back the updated row:
+Instead, we can add use `RETURNING *` to the end of the query to get back the updated row:

 {% hint style="success" %}
 With RETURNING: